ttc24/Dungeon-Crawler/README.md

 # Dungeon Crawler

-Dungeon Crawler is a small text-based adventure inspired by the outrageous humor of the *Dungeon Crawler Carl* novels.
-Guide your hero through procedurally generated floors packed with quirky monsters, wild loot, and snarky NPCs.
+Dungeon Crawler is a small text-based adventure that borrows the core ideas of the *Dungeon Crawler Carl* novels while toning down the humor.
+Guide your hero through procedurally generated floors filled with monsters, treasure, and meaningful character choices.

 ## Installation